dspriggs-ds/udacity_azureml_hyperconfig/README.md

 ## Scikit-learn Pipeline
-**Explain the pipeline architecture, including data, hyperparameter tuning, and classification algorithm.**
+**Explain the pipeline architecture, including data, hyperparameter tuning, and classification algorithm.** utilizing the dataset https://automlsamplenotebookdata.blob.core.windows.net/automl-sample-notebook-data/bankmarketing_train.csv used a classification algorithm to determine poutcome label.
+Furthermore used the hyperconfig BanditPolicy and Random Sampling to tune the parameterss.

 **What are the benefits of the parameter sampler you chose?** It provided most variety while being the best performance.